ENGAGESMART SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS Of Lead Plaintiff Deadline In Class Actio...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Oct.
-22, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until December 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against EngageSmart, Inc. (“EngageSmart” or the“Company”) (NYSE: ESMT), if they (1) purchased or otherwise acquired EngageSmart common stock between October 23, 2023 and January 26, 2024, or (2) held EngageSmart common stock as of the December 21, 2023 record date of the take-private acquisition of the Company (the“Merger”) by Vista Equity Partners Management, LLC and its affiliates.
+NEW ORLEANS, Oct.
+25, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until December 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against EngageSmart, Inc. ("EngageSmart" or the "Company") (NYSE: ESMT ), if they (1) purchased or otherwise acquired EngageSmart common stock between October 23, 2023 and January 26, 2024, or (2) held EngageSmart common stock as of the December 21, 2023 record date of the take-private Acquisition of the Company (the "Merger") by Vista Equity Partners Management, LLC and its affiliates.
 This action is pending in the United States District Court for the District of Delaware.

 What You May Do